tsuyoshi-yoneda-math/ElNino-MJO-1dimReservoir/README.md

 This consistency indicates that the reservoir-computing approach combined with a data-driven filter exhibits robust performance.

-Similarly, 1dimReservoir_MJO_TYoneda.ipynb shows that the 21-step-ahead prediction (23−lag2) achieves a PCC of 0.69.
+Similarly, 1dimReservoir_MJO_TYoneda.ipynb shows that the 21-step-ahead prediction (23 minus lag2) achieves a PCC of 0.69.
 This is also consistent with the results of

 <h3>
 Tamaki Suematsu, Kengo Nakai, Tsuyoshi Yoneda, Daisuke Takasuka, Takuya Jinno, Yoshitaka Saiki, and Hiroaki Miura, Machine learning prediction of the MJO extends beyond one month, submitted, arXiv:2301.01254,